 might tell you they’re ready:

-then it’s time to change.
-Climbing can lead to falling and injury, so they’ll be safer in a low bed.
+of the cot, then it’s time to change.
+A toddler climbing out of a cot can lead to falling and injury, so they’ll be safer in a low bed.

 - Growth spurt – Your toddler might physically outgrow their crib.
 If they start getting tall enough that they no longer comfortably